jyyy750/HR_Analytics_project/README.md

 ### models
 * Logistic Regression:
 &emsp;&emsp; 1.
 One of the most classic models for binary classification.
 &emsp;&emsp; 2.
 No assumption required about the distribution of classes.
 &emsp;&emsp; 3. fast.

 * SVC:
 &emsp;&emsp; 1.
 More efficient in high dimensional spaces like in this case.

 * Naive Bayes:
 &emsp;&emsp; 1.
-It is not sensitive to irrelevant features &emsp;&emsp; 2.
-It doesn’t require as much training data
+It is not sensitive to irrelevant features.
+&emsp;&emsp; 2.
+It doesn’t require as much training data.

 * KNN:
 &emsp;&emsp; 1.
 No assumptions about data.
 &emsp;&emsp; 2. versatile - works both for regression and classification.
 &emsp;&emsp; 3.
-Quick calculation time
+Quick calculation time.

 * Random Forest:
 &emsp;&emsp; 1.
 RF is a great classifier that doesn't require extensive tuning for optimal performance.